Scripture Reference: Acts 20:7-12

 Paul had a very important job to do.
 He was a missionary that traveled to many different cities and countries telling people about Jesus.
 Being a missionary was a very important job because many people had not even heard about Jesus.
 They did not know that he had died on the cross so that their sins could be forgiven.
 They did not know that they could go to heaven if they followed him.
 They did not even know that Jesus wanted to be their friend.

-On the Sunday Paul was visiting everyone met together to take the Lord’s Supper and to hear Paul preach more about Jesus.
 The place they met was a room on the third floor of a building.
 Everyone had to climb up lots of stairs to get to the meeting place.
+Paul kept preaching until midnight so there were many lamps to help everyone see.

 Before everyone had been afraid and sad.
 Now they were comforted and very happy.
 If Jesus’ power could raise Eutychus from the dead then Jesus could take care of them too.

-Have you ever had a hard time listening in church?
-It is sometimes hard to sit still and quiet for a long time.
-But it is good manners and very respectful to sit still and quiet so that others can have the chance to learn about God too.
-What other ways can we show respect to others during worship assembly?
+Have you ever fallen asleep in church like Eutychus?
+Or have you had a hard time listening?
+It is sometimes very difficult to sit still and quiet for a long time.
+But it is good manners and very respectful to try your best.
+That way you can listen and everyone else can listen.
+We want everyone to hear the Good News about Jesus!

 - Who preached so long that it was past midnight?
 Paul